Jamesys23/Multi-Action/README.md

-# Multi-Action
+# Searchable HTML Tables with JavaScript

- Multi-Action in HTML, CSS & JavaScript
+Made by Jamesy 2022